-Summary of Progress - FY 18 Q3
+Summary of Progress - FY 18 End-of-Year

 The Combat Cyber-Enabled Threats and Attacks tracks two performance measures.
-Both measures have quarterly targets.
-Of the two measures, only one exceeded its target for Q3 FY 2018.
+Both measures have quarterly targets, and both measures exceeded their targets for FY 2018.

-- For Q3, FBI exceeded its quarterly target of 1,050, by nearly 2,000 for the number of computer intrusion programs deterred, detected, disrupted and dismantled.
-Since Q1, FBI has greatly exceeded its quarterly targets.
-To date, the total number of computer programs affected is 7,736 84% more than the annual target of 4,200. - For Q3, only 80% of the Department's cyber defendants cases were favorably resolved.
-Since Q1, the Department continues to slightly miss its quarterly target of 90%.
+- By the end of FY 2018, FBI exceeded its annual target of 4,200, by 7,340 for number of computer intrusion programs deterred, detected, disrupted and dismantled.
+Throughout the year, FBI greatly exceeded its quarterly targets.
+The total number of computer programs affected was 11,540 more than double the annual target for FY 2018. - For FY 2018, the Department favorably resolved 157 of 160 cyber cases (98%), exceeding the annual target (90%).
 As with all cases handled by the Department, each was individually evaluated throughout the judicial process, including the decision to initiate charges.
-The Department will continue to individually assess each case brought for criminal prosecution in a manner that promotes the ends of justice.
-While the Department may meet its Q4 target, it is not on track to meet the annual target for this measure.
+Depending upon the total number of cases resolved, a one case differential can significantly impact the favorable percentage.
+Many cases concerning "cybercrime" may not necessarily be captured under this number, as there is not a single statute to prosecute criminal cyber conduct.
+Cyber cases tend to involve other related criminal conduct under which the matter could be coded in the Executive Office for U.S. Attorneys' case management database.
+U.S. Attorneys will continue to individually assess each case brought for criminal prosecution in a manner that promotes the ends of justice.